FAQ

 How long do I stay in each level?

 If you are under 7 years old your level is Lil Pirates (Level 1).
 Beyond that, your level is subjective and determined by the coach.
 Most kids remain in beginner class for 3-9 months.
-Intermediate level is generally 6-12 months however each athlete is different.
+Intermediate level is generally 12+ months however each athlete is different.
 Taking private lessons is a good way to get ahead.

 When do I start private lessons?

-You can start private lesson as soon as you like. Â A private lesson helps improve skills and advance into the next level. Â As a beginner we recommend 1 lesson a week.
-Please show up 10-15 min before you lesson begins so you can warm up and be ready to start on time.
+You can start private lesson as soon as you like.
+A private lesson helps improve skills and advance into the next level.